APCSA-Turin/final-project-benjamins266/Walkthrough.md

 ```java
 getData(string endpoint)
 ```
--Makes an HTTP POST request to the API
+- Makes an HTTP POST request to the API
+- calls the API
--calls the API
+- Connects the program to an API using an endpoint
--Connects the program to an API using an endpoint -returns the JSON string for the user to use
+- returns the JSON string for the user to use
 ```java
 getWords(ArrayList<String> names)
 ```
--Checks if the size of the names ArrayList is greater than 1 -if the size is greater than 1 it will generate a random number from 0, to the size of the array -it will then make a get request to the API to generate the data of the random element in names -it will then access the "collection" JSON object, and the "items" JSON array in order to access the "links" and the "data" arrays
+- Checks if the size of the names ArrayList is greater than 1
+- if the size is greater than 1 it will generate a random number from 0, to the size of the array
+- it will then make a get request to the API to generate the data of the random element in names
+- it will then access the "collection" JSON object, and the "items" JSON array in order to access the "links" and the "data" arrays
--another random number is generated to select a random JSON object from what the API returned -the link and date created is accessed
+- another random number is generated to select a random JSON object from what the API returned
+- the link and date created is accessed
--it returns an Image object with the name, url and date created -if the size of "names" is not greater than 1, it will access the only word in names -it will then make a get request to the API to generate the data of the one element in names --it will then access the "collection" JSON object, and the "items" JSON array in order to access the "links" and the "data" arrays
+- it returns an Image object with the name, url and date created
+- if the size of "names" is not greater than 1, it will access the only word in names
+- it will then make a get request to the API to generate the data of the one element in names
+- it will then access the "collection" JSON object, and the "items" JSON array in order to access the "links" and the "data" arrays
--a random number is generated to select a random JSON object from what the API returned
+- a random number is generated to select a random JSON object from what the API returned
 - it will then access the keywords array in the JSON object
 - it will check to see if the size of the array is empty.
-If not, it will iterate through the array of keywords -if the keyword contains a space, doesn't contain any special characters, is longer than 2, isn't named Washington, doesn't contain planet, doesn't contain "space", "star", "EWTS", or "nasa", it will save the keyword in a String object
+If not, it will iterate through the array of keywords
+- if the keyword contains a space, doesn't contain any special characters, is longer than 2, isn't named Washington, doesn't contain planet, doesn't contain "space", "star", "EWTS", or "nasa", it will save the keyword in a String object
 - it accesses the url and date of the image
 -returns a new Image object that contains the keyword, the url and the date
 ```java